school-of-data/r-consortium-proposal/README.md

  ### Wanna get involved?

- Send an email do heidi@schoolofdata.ch or join the #r-projects channel on the School of Data slack chat.
+ Send an email to heidi@schoolofdata.ch or join the #r-projects channel on the School of Data slack chat.

  We currently need help with: